Culture / Film

 These days, if you're after a good movie, like a truly good movie, being affiliated with A24 is usually a promising sign.
-More than Netflix, it's this film studio that's changing the face of television and cinema, churning out projects that not only entertain but nourish too.
+It's this independent film studio that's changing the face of television and cinema, churning out projects that not only entertain but nourish the soul too.

 Told through the eyes of 6-year-old Moonee, we follow her technicoloured world living in a budget motel on the outskirts of Disney World over the course of a single summer.
 Lurking beneath the patina of childlike innocence is the reality of Mooney and her mum Halley's hand-to-mouth existence.
 There's run ins with child molesters and violent men, and Halley must explore increasingly dangerous avenues to make ends meet.
 Both mother and daughter are played by newcomers.
 While Willem Dafoe stands in as their protective building manager Bobby.